joseph-roitman/pytest-snapshot/README.rst

             'jane.json': '{"first name": "Jane", "last name": "Doe", "age": 21}', }, 'people')

-When running ``pytest --snapshot-update``, snapshot files will added, updated, or deleted as necessary.
+When running ``pytest --snapshot-update``, snapshot files will be added, updated, or deleted as necessary.
-As a safety measure, snapshots will only be deleted if ``--allow-snapshot-deletion`` is used too.
+As a safety measure, snapshots will only be deleted when using the ``--allow-snapshot-deletion`` flag.

 Common use case
 ===============
 A quick way to create snapshot tests is to create a directory containing many test case directories.
-In each test case, add a file containing the input to the function you wish to test.
+In each test case, add files containing the inputs to the function you wish to test.
 For example:

 .. code-block::